Rikiki87/ArcticEggs_APManual/README.md

 1. Launch the launcher.
 2. Click on Manual client on the right.
-3. At the top enter your server's ip with the port provided (by default archipelago.gg:38281).
+3. At the top enter your server's ip with the port provided (by default archipelago.gg:<port>).
 4. In Manual Game ID put "Manual_ArcticEggs_Rikiki87" then press the Connect button on the top right.
 5. In the command field at the bottom enter the name of your slot you chose in your Player.yaml then press enter

 ## Manual Client

 In the "Tracker and Locations" tab you'll find buttons corresponding with all the available locations in the Randomizer.
 Each location needs to be clicked once they are checked.

+For ease of use, a PopTracker pack with autotracking is available [here](https://github.com/Rikiki87/ArcticEggs_Poptracker/)